rancher/fleet-docs/docs/ref-fleet-yaml.md

   # In this example a condition will be ignored if it contains {"type": "Active", "status", "False"}
   - type: Active
     status: "False"

+# Override targets defined in the GitRepo.
+The Bundle will not have any targets from the GitRepo if overrideTargets is provided.
+overrideTargets:
+  - clusterSelector:
+      matchLabels:
+        env: dev
 ```